konnov/pbt-example-summation/README.md

-# Property-Based Testing for Summation
+# Property-Based Testing and Model Checking for Summation

 This repository contains a very simple example of testing a summation function using property-based testing and model checking.
 This experiment is inspired by